awesome-soft/awesome-macos/README.md

 ## Productivity
 * [Alfred](https://www.macupdate.com/app/mac/34344/alfred) - Alfred is an award-winning productivity application for OS X.
-* [Writer Pro](https://ia.net/writer) - “iA Writer creates a clean, simple and distraction-free writing environment for when you really need to focus on your words.
+* [Writer Pro](https://ia.net/writer) - iA Writer creates a clean, simple and distraction-free writing environment for when you really need to focus on your words.

 ## Window Management
 * [Moom](https://manytricks.com/moom/) - Moom makes window management as easy as clicking a mouse button.